Browse bands by letter:

 Band-info:

-Ygramur was a band from the late 80's, originating from Sulzbach-Rosenberg, east of Nuremberg, that recorded just a single Demo during 1989, containing ordinary and due to certain info, less interesting Heavy Metal.
+Ygramur was a band from the late 80's, originating from Sulzbach-Rosenberg, east of Nuremberg, that recorded just a single Demo during 1989, containing ordinary and due to certain info, less interesting Heavy Metal (poor vocals was only one flaw mentined).
 If you got more info, please get in touch.

 Discography: